justin-f-perez/AIFinalProject/README.md

   |
 ```

-Using above functions, a time-bounded minimax agent could perform IDS search on the state space to choose an optimal strategy.
+Using above functions, a time-bounded minimax agent could perform IDS search on the state space to choose the best strategy it can within the time constraint given.

 </details>

 ## Minesweeper (Reinforcement learning)

-pros:
+**pros:**

 * already sufficiently hard problem (NP-complete, can't be bruteforced for non-trivial board sizes)
 * game state can be naturally represented by sparse matrices (which may just be a list of coordinates):
   * matrix 1: guesses (game ends when you hit a mine, so we don't need to remember `guessed & mine` vs `guessed & missed`)